 - I wanted to show off the 4000 points I had in CORS during my final semester.
 I used to curse the person who placed such high bids in my first and second year.
 However, since all my modules for the final semester were pre-allocated, I was unable to do so :(

 -Inian Parameshwaran, NUS computer science, 2014

-I heard about a NUS friend’s work and travel experience in USA which was amazing and adventurous!
-Working with different people from different backgrounds and traveling to different parts of America sounds really exciting!
+I heard about an NUS friend’s work and travel experience in the USA which was amazing and adventurous!
+Working with different people from different backgrounds and travelling to different parts of America sounds really exciting!
 Anyway, one day I will try it, before getting any older.
 (The opportunity is also open to people outside of school.)

 – Ricky Tay, NTU Electrical & Electronic Engineering, 2012